hdShang/arxiv-daily/docs/cs-LG/2025-06-29/papers/250700078v1-the-language-of-time-a-language-model-perspective-on-time-series-fou.md

 ---
 layout: default
-title: The language of time: a language model perspective on time-series foundation models
+title: "The language of time: a language model perspective on time-series foundation models"
 ---

 # The language of time: a language model perspective on time-series foundation models